hwelsters/chicken-crossing/README.md

 ## 🤔 FAQ
 #### Is the game free?
-Yes
+Yes, and it always will be.

 #### What game engine did you use?
-I used Unity and C#
+I used Unity and C# to program the game and Aseprite for the art.